- Influence of Celebrity Wedding Dresses - November 26, 2023

 Men should wear a simple suit or blazer when attending a wedding.
 A good rule of thumb?
-It’s always better to be overdressed, but you need to find a happy medium that won’t overshadow the happy couple.
+It’s always better to be overdressed, but you must find a happy medium that won’t overshadow the happy couple.

 What Not to Wear to a Wedding: Skimpy Outfits

-When it comes to proper wedding guest attire, leave the short, revealing dresses at home.
+When choosing proper wedding guest attire, leave short, revealing dresses at home.
 Try to dress more conservatively and choose a dress or skirt that’s at least knee-length.

 To avoid sheer fabrics, look for a dress made of satin or chiffon instead.
 Dresses with a sweetheart neckline will look fabulous while keeping your cleavage covered.